ChurchApps/FreeShowWeb/src/routes/docs/show/+page.md

 All your shows can be found in the "Shows" tab in the drawer.
 Here you can organize them into different categories, the category changes the icon a show has in the project list.
 In the top right corner of the drawer you will find a search bar to search through all of your shows.
 When a show is opened or changed, the text content will be cached, so you can search by the content as well as the title.

+## Slides

+One [group](./groups) can have multiple slides.
+Right clicking a slide gives you different options.

+One of them is to disable a slide, this can be useful if you might use a slide sometimes but not always, or for more advenced uses.
+Keyboard navigation & slide timers will skip disabled slides, but you can still click it to play as normal.

 ## Presenting

 When opening a show, you will by default get a _"WYSIWYG"_ view, meaning the style of each slide will match the style of the output.
 You can click any slide to show it, and use the arrow right/left keys to change slides, or press spacebar.
 In the bottom of the show view you have some buttons to change the [layout](./layouts) of the current view.